 Luke has been awarded an NIH Director’s DP1 Avenir Award.
 This project combines in vivo electrophysiology with transcriptomic profiling to examine the functional roles of distinct subtypes of accumbens neurons in opioid use disorder.

-Luke has been awarded a Whitehall Foundation Grant for a project studying the functional roles of transcriptomically-distinct neuronal subtypes in the nucleus accumbens in reward-guided decision-making.
+The lab has been awarded a Whitehall Foundation Grant for a project studying the functional roles of transcriptomically-distinct neuronal subtypes in the nucleus accumbens in reward-guided decision-making.

 Elie de Oliveira and Kelly Clemenza have passed their qualifying exams with flying colors!

 Jacob Kerr, our summer high school student, has been admitted to the Cornell University engineering program.

 Edith Chung will be pursuing her PhD in neuroscience at McGill University.